jhellar/fh-app-art/README.md

 ## Troubleshooting

+### Error during "before" phase

+As creation of projects and deployment of apps using fh-fhc is not very stable, it can fail.
+Tool tries to reuse existing projects.
+If it won't find any it will try to create it.
+With retries option in config.js you can specify how many times it should try to create project / deploy app.
+Another option is to create the projects (and deploy cloud apps) manually in studio.
+Just name it with prefix you've set in config.js.

 ### iOS push

 If there is an error during "before" phase of push template testing, probably there is an issue with fastlane pem.
 Go to [provisioning portal](https://developer.apple.com/account/overview.action) and revoke Push certificates for AppID you specified in config.json.